10 Types of Frogs in Oregon

 Various types of frogs in Oregon make their homes in the areas surrounding swamps, ponds, lakes, and bogs.
 In addition, you can find them along the sides of streams and rivers.

-They are unable to survive in saltwater; thus, you will find them almost exclusively near either permanent or transitory sources of freshwater.
+They cannot survive in saltwater; thus, you will find them almost exclusively near either permanent or transitory sources of freshwater.

 Frogs are often camouflaged with colors that are difficult to decipher to avoid being eaten by predators.